The KINERET logo and generic name (anakinra)

 The Kineret ON TRACK™ logo and generic name (anakinra)

-Learn more about the services of Kineret ON TRACK™
+Learn more about the services available for eligible patients by visiting Kineret ON TRACK®

 What are the side effects of KINERET?

-KINERET has been used for more than 21 years to treat RA.
+KINERET has been used for more than 22 years to treat RA.
 People who use KINERET often have some skin reactions where they inject.
 Injection site skin reactions may include redness, swelling, bruising, itching, and stinging.
 Most injection site reactions are mild, happen early during treatment, and last about 14 to 28 days.
+Be sure to choose a new site each time you inject KINERET, and do not inject into an area that is tender, red, bruised, or hard.

 The safety of KINERET has also been studied in RA patients with other health problems, including: